 Why Should I Care about Invasive Plants?
 This colorful, photo-filled brochure outlines the impact of invasive plants on recreational activities throughout the Midwest.
 It provides basic information about common invaders and also includes common myths about invasive plants.
 This 23 page brochure costs $1.00 each.
 Play Clean Go (PCG) partners can find a pdf of this brochure with the PCG logo here.

-Landscape Alternatives for Invasive Plants of the Midwest is available as a printed foldout brochure or as a smart phone app.
+Landscape Alternatives for Invasive Plants of the Midwest is available as a smart phone app or as a PDF.
 The publication offers non-invasive alternatives for ornamental invasive plants.
 It is written for gardeners and includes short descriptions of the alternatives listed.
-The brochures cost $0.50 each.
 The frequently updated app is free and is available as an Android or Apple iPhone or iPad download.
+We encourage you to go paperless and download this app on your smart phone or tablet instead of printing it.
+It is not available to order in brochure format.

 CWMA Cookbook: A Recipe for Success The CWMA Cookbook is a how-to guide on how to develop and sustain a Cooperative Weed Management Area (CWMA) in the Eastern United States.
 The cookbook provides step-by-step instructions for organizing a new CWMA, in addition to general information on the benefits of CWMAs and a compilation of available funding opportunities.
 If you are interested in organizing a CWMA in your area and would like to order copies of the CWMA cookbook, please contact MIPN at firstname.lastname@example.org.